15 Beverley Street, Toronto

 The design can be read as analogous to the stacking of toy blocks, with one of the blocks skewed at 12 degrees from the others.
 12 Degrees is located in the historic Grange Park neighbourhood.
 Grange Park is a mixed-use but predominantly residential neighbourhood.
 The residential vernacular varies with a mix of working-class cottages, semi-detached homes to mansions from the former affluence one enjoyed by the neighbourhood.
 Many of the buildings have been converted to commercial use, art galleries, restaurants, and offices.

 The building mass has been broken into a base and a tower.
-The base of the building is 3 stories high and is composed of townhouse style units that relate to the existing adjacent Victorian homes.
+The base of the building is three stories high and is composed of townhouse-style units that relate to the existing adjacent Victorian homes.

-We also used the stepping nature of the building massing to reduce the impact of the building on the neighbourhood, shadowing was reduced and the building transitions down in height from 11 floors to 3 floors adjacent to the existing houses.
+We also used the stepping nature of the building massing to reduce the impact of the building on the neighbourhood.
+Shadowing was reduced and the building transitions down in height from 11 floors to three floors adjacent to the existing houses.

 The building is located on an atypically intimate-scaled urban block with an extensive laneway system including a mid-block connection and a longitudinal lane.
 The layout of the service and access components of the building takes advantage of this block, offering particularly convenient access to the three-level parking garage as well as a servicing bay that is tucked into the lane system.

 The top of the building also has amenities for the entire condo including a seasonal swimming pool and a large terrace offering unparalleled views of the Toronto skyline.
 In addition to the six, two-storey townhomes along Beverley street, 12 Degrees will include 85 units, ranging from 450-square-foot studios to 1,700-square-foot suites.
 Thirty-one of them will be two-bedroom units and nine condos will have three bedrooms.